murphyqm/pytesimal/README.md

 The `-e` flag installs the package in editable mode so that any changes to modules can be carried through.
 Examples can be downloaded from the gallery [here](https://pytesimal.readthedocs.io/en/latest/examples/index.html).

+### Installation in Google Colab

+`Pytesimal` can also be installed and used in Google's hosted Jupyter notebook service, [Colaboratory](https://research.google.com/colaboratory/).
+In a new notebook, install the package:

+    !pip install pytesimal

+You can also upload one of our [examples](https://pytesimal.readthedocs.io/en/latest/examples/) and run it, after adding a cell with the installation command above to the start of the notebook.

 Quick Start
 -----------